templado/documentation/README.md

 And that's it!
 In the final output, all elements containing the RFDa attributes would be gone.

 **Note: if you think that's a pretty cool idea, you are in luck.
-The StripRDFaAttributesTransformation class is part of the core Templado code.
-If you have other ideas for transforming your templates, you will need to write them yourself, but this Transformation can be used out of the box.
+The Templado\Engine\StripRDFaAttributesTransformation class is part of the core Templado code.** If you have other ideas for transforming your templates, you will need to write them yourself, but this Transformation can be used out of the box.

 I mentioned that there are two Classes in Templado that can be used to create a Selector.
 We used XPathSelector in this example, but the other is Templado\Engine\CSSSelector.
 It extends the XPathSelector, and allows you to use CSS syntax